Plump puppies may be cute, but when it comes to canine health, lean is better.

 Dr. Ernie Ward, veterinarian and founder of APOP says, “Pet owners think their obese dog or cat is a normal weight, making confronting obesity difficult.
 No one wants to think their pet is overweight, and overcoming denial is our first battle.”

-What Health Problems Are Caused By Dog Obesity?
+Health Problems Caused By Dog Obesity

-Dogs do not suffer the social stigma that plagues overweight and obese people, but there are many diseases and conditions that come along with extra pounds.
+There are many diseases and conditions that come along with extra pounds.
 These include:

 - Type 2 diabetes